 1865

-Her Parents Mary Ann and William were baptised in the Anglican Church.
-Through the influence of some Irish neighbours, her mother became a Catholic and had Mary and her four brothers, William, Thomas, Henry and George baptised in the Catholic Church.
 Mary was always a frail child due to a congenital heart defect.
 Her Father went to Australia, never to return.
 Mary was educated by her Mother initially and later went to a small Catholic school Cupola House in London.
 In 1865 Mary and her family went to live in Southsea.
 Mary had a lovely voice and joined the choir in the church.
 She played the organ for Mass and Benediction.

 1867

 In 1867 Mary’s brother Thomas introduced her to his friend Godfrey King, he was attracted to her.
 Their friendship grew and after sometime they became engaged.
 Godfrey gave her some spiritual books to deepen her faith.
-Mary thought that it would be lovely for Godfrey and herself to have a house and live together like our Lady and St. Joseph.
+Mary thought that it would be lovely for Godfrey and herself to have a house and live together like Our Lady and St. Joseph.

 Mary spoke to her spiritual Director Bishop Grant about her path in life, he felt that she was called more to the Religious Life and suggested that she might contact the Mercy Sisters in Brighton.
 Mary followed his advice and discontinued her relationship with Godfrey, who was very disappointed at her decision.